mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 86 - Mutable Const Arrays/readme.md

 * * *

 > Correctness is clearly the prime quality.
-If a system does not do what it is supposed to do, then everything else about it matters little.
+If a system doesn't do what it is supposed to do, then everything else about it matters little.

 _Bertrand Meyer_